Migrating ColdFusion Applications to Lucee

 Now that you have done your research, ran some initial testing, and feel confident you can make the switch, here are some things to consider before you do the migration:

 - Backup everything - The more backups the better.
 No one ever failed because they had too many backups.

 - Security - Prior to migrating, you should go back over the source code and ensure best practices are being followed.

 - Make sure passwords are encrypted and stored properly.

 - Check that your queries aren't susceptible to SQL injection attacks.

 - Time it right - For us, the timing was pretty straight forward.
 We picked a weekend to migrate so the client experienced minimal downtime.

 Whether you choose to license from Adobe or give an open-source alternative like Lucee a try, we hope you found this article helpful.
 There are countless ways to improve the security, efficiency, performance, and operating costs of your legacy application.

-We specialize in helping clients discover their potential in a range of solutions, and weigh pros/cons, so that they are empowered to make the best decision for their business.
+Tevpro specializes in migrating legacy applications to the cloud and helping clients discover their potential in a range of solutions, and weigh pros/cons, so that they are empowered to make the best decision for their business.

 Feel free to reach out to us on Twitter or via email with any questions.